AkinNetwork/FigSass/README.md

 2. FigSass Smart Contract **algorithm:**
    1. Read the Figma JSON file using a python data object
    2. Export data into a file with extension .scss
+   3. Check and validate the imported JSON file as Figma variable JSON file
+   4. Format the variables as SCSS variables and save them into \_variables.scss file